 Cape Town Airport: Do elephants lay eggs?

-Speaking of food… Cape Town offers a dizzying variety of options because of its multicultural heritage.
-At the best restaurants, food is sourced locally from the verdant surroundings and is therefore fresh and clean.
-My favourite restaurants include The Pot Luck Club on the sixth floor of the Old Biscuit Mill which offers a panoramic view of the city, Greenhouse which features deconstructed local cuisine at the Cellars-Hohenort Hotel.
+My favourite restaurants include The Pot Luck Club on the sixth floor of the Old Biscuit Mill which offers a panoramic view of the city, and Greenhouse which features deconstructed local cuisine at the Cellars-Hohenort Hotel.
 Willoughby’s & Co. – an institution within the V&A Waterfront and The Skotnes Restaurant within the Norval Foundation art museum.

 On the path climbing Lion’s Head Mountain